nubificus/bunny/README.md

         values are: i) `scratch`, meaning that the rootfs should get built from scratch, and ii) `local`, meaning that an existing rootfs file resides somewhere locally.
 The default value is `scratch`.
     4b.
-The path for the file in the aformentioned source.
+The path for the file in the aforementioned source.
 This field is required, if `from` has a value other than `scratch`..In the case where the `from` field has the value `local`, then the `path` should be relative to the build context.